 Activision-Blizzard infamously laid off over 800 employees at the end of 2019, just after posting a record-high quarterly financial gain.
 Last year, it also shuttered its Versailles office and cut back staff in Oceania, laying off a total of several hundred more.
 Last year, execs said the company plans to hire an additional 2000 workers over the next few years “to meet its production demands.”
 During February’s investor call, that number rose to 3000.

 According to Sports Business Journal, the layoffs in the esports division reflect what Blizzard learned during the COVID pandemic in regard to live esports.
 “In terms of timing, it’s a reaction to the realities of how the leagues are playing and what resources we need to allocate to best serve the league, owners, teams and fans,” Activision Blizzard President of Sports & Entertainment Tony Petitti told the publication.

-Incidentally, Bobby Kotick will score an extra $200M in payouts thanks to the Shareholder Value Creation Incentive loophole in his contract.
+Incidentally, Bobby Kotick could score up to an extra $200M in payouts thanks to the side-eyes-worthy Shareholder Value Creation Incentive clause in his contract, according to CtW, the firm representing shareholders.
 This is one of the ongoing financial disparities within Acti-Blizz that multiple investment groups have been agitating against over the last year.